Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company updates its security policy to prohibit the public exposure of any data in Amazon S3 buckets in the company's account.
 What should a SysOps administrator do to meet this requirement?

 - [x] Turn on S3 Block Public Access from the account level.
-- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to
-- [ enforce that all S3 objects are private.
+- [ ] Create an Amazon Event Bridge (Amazon CloudWatch Events) rule to enforce that all S3 objects are private.
 - [ ] Use Amazon Inspector to search for S3 buckets and to automatically reset S3 ACLs if any public S3 buckets are found.
 - [ ] Use S3 Object Lambda to examine S3 ACLs and to change any public S3 ACLs to private.